 -

-Why do I see emergency vehicles go through an intersection with lights and sirens activated and then see them turn them off?
+Why do I see emergency vehicles go through an intersection with lights and siren activated and then see them turn them off?

-Lights and sirens are used when we are responding to an emergency call or when we are transporting a critical patient to the hospital.
-Emergency vehicles use lights and sirens to warn the public and clear traffic.
+Lights and siren are used when we are responding to an emergency call or when we are transporting a critical patient to the hospital.
+Emergency vehicles use lights and siren to warn the public and clear traffic.
 Many times multiple units are dispatched to the same incident and the first unit arrives and cancels additional units or the call is downgraded to a non-emergent mode.
-Downgrading a call means the situation is not as serious as we thought it might have been from the start- not warranting lights and sirens anymore.
+Downgrading a call means the situation is not as serious as we thought it might have been from the start- not warranting lights and siren anymore.

 -